tiagopog/smart_rspec/README.md

 ### Macros

-In order to use SmartRspec's macros in your spec file you just need to define a valid "subject" of your cass/model.
+In order to use SmartRspec's macros in your spec file you just need to define a valid `subject`.

 #### has_attributes